Amal Clooney meets Maldives' jailed ex-leader before hearing

 MAAFUSHI, Maldives International human rights lawyer Amal Clooney met the jailed former president of the Maldives, Mohamed Nasheed, who was convicted of terrorism in a case that has drawn international criticism, a day before a key High Court hearing.

-Clooney, who is married to actor George Clooney, travelled to a prison on Maafushi Island where Nasheed was taken on Aug.
+Clooney, who is married to actor George Clooney, travelled with fellow international lawyer Jared Genser to a prison on Maafushi Island where Nasheed was taken on Aug.
 23 from house arrest.
-She was checked by two prison officials before the 90-minute discussion with Nasheed.
+Her and Genser's identities were checked by two prison officials before the 90-minute discussion with Nasheed.

 "Well, President Nasheed is in a remarkably good spirits," Clooney said soon after the meeting.
-"He wanted me to convey to the people of the Maldives that they should remain hopeful that things will improve and that he is pleased that I will be attending meetings with him on behalf of the government."
+"He wanted me to convey to the people of the Maldives that they should remain hopeful that things will improve and that he is pleased that I will be attending meetings on his behalf with the government this week."

 The meeting came a day before a High Court hearing on an appeal by the Prosecutor General's office, which had found some procedural irregularities, to review Nasheed's legal case.